Actindo-AG/Documentation/Payments/Integration/01_ManageConnection.md

 #### Prerequisites

-- The relevant drivers are installed both on the main account and, if needed, the sandboxes.
+- The relevant drivers are installed both on the main account and, if needed, on the sandboxes.

 #### Procedure